dtcenter/MET/met/docs/Users_Guide/tc-pairs.rst

      }
   ];

 The **consensus** field allows the user to generate a user-defined consensus forecasts from any number of models.
-All models used in the consensus forecast need to be included in the **model** field (1st entry in TCPairsConfig_default).
+All models used in the consensus forecast need to be included in the **model** field (first entry in **TCPairsConfig_default**).
 The name field is the desired consensus model name.
 The **members** field is a comma-separated list of model IDs that make up the members of the consensus.
 The **required** field is a comma-separated list of true/false values associated with each consensus member.
 If a member is designated as true, the member is required to be present in order for the consensus to be generated.
 If a member is false, the consensus will be generated regardless of whether the member is present.
 The length of the required array must be the same length as the members array.
 The **min_req** field is the number of members required in order for the consensus to be computed.
 The required and min_req field options are applied at each forecast lead time.
 If any member of the consensus has a non-valid position or intensity value, the consensus for that valid time will not be generated.

 ____________________